-New Hartley First School 1st trigger - contact advising parents/carers that attendance is approaching an unacceptable level.
-96.1% 2 nd trigger - letter/contact advising that unacceptable absence level has been reached.
-95%

-3 rd trigger - letter/contact advising that unacceptable absence level has been reached and reported to Education Welfare Officer for monitoring.
+New Hartley First School 1 st trigger - contact advising parents/carers that attendance is approaching an unacceptable level.
+96.1% 2 nd trigger - letter/contact advising that a 'requires improvement' absence level has been reached.
+95% 3 rd trigger - letter/contact advising that absence level has not improved and further absences will be unauthorised without proof.
 92% 4 th trigger - letter advising of action from Educational Welfare Officer has been requested.
 90%